Linux System Content Pack

 Iptables

 Hint: User names are case-sensitive in some Linux distributions.
-While case is retained in the original message and in extracted fields like user_name and source_user_name, searches will treat the values as case-insensitive.
+While case is retained in the original message and in extracted fields like user_name and source_user_name, searches treat the values as case-insensitive.
 For example, a search for user_name:user1 would return results containing both cases such as user1 and USER1.

 Linux System Logs Spotlight Content Pack